 Minnesota’s Groundwater: Is our use sustainable?
 A Freshwater Society special report on groundwater use, estimates of increased pumping over time, expert opinions on the sustainability of that pumping, and problems in the Department of Natural Resources’ enforcement of a law and rules requiring permits for high-capacity pumping.
-Published April 2013.

 Groundwater Sustainability: Towards a Common Understanding.
-In November 2008 and May 2009, the University of Minnesota Water Resources Center and the Freshwater Society sponsored workshops on groundwater sustainability.
+In November 2008 and May 2009, the University of Minnesota Water Resources Center and Freshwater sponsored workshops on groundwater sustainability.
 Each workshop was attended by about 70 invited scientists, engineers and water planners.
 This report details the discussion at the two workshops, particularly the second.
 A separate document, "Guidance for Developing a Suitable Management Plan for Groundwater," is attached as an appendix.
-The Guidance is intended for water scientists, planners and managers with the responsibility for defining management areas and for making decisions regarding how much groundwater they can — and should — pump, and how much they should leave untouched to support ecosystems and to protect groundwater from contamination.
+The Guidance is intended for water scientists, planners and managers with the responsibility for defining management areas and for making decisions regarding how much groundwater they can -- and should -- pump, and how much they should leave untouched to support ecosystems and to protect groundwater from contamination.

-Community Clean-Ups For Water Quality, a brochure describing a partnership between the Freshwater Society and Friends of the Minnesota Valley to promote citizen efforts to fight phosphorus pollution by cleaning leaves and other organic debris from streets and storm sewer grates.
+Community Clean-Ups For Water Quality, a brochure describing a partnership between Freshwater and Friends of the Minnesota Valley to promote citizen efforts to fight phosphorus pollution by cleaning leaves and other organic debris from streets and storm sewer grates.
 In 2010, the Friends of the Minnesota Valley won a Governor's Award for Excellence in Pollution Prevention for the campaign.